Battle of Pooneryn: Initial assault

-Massacre of prisoners

-Following the fall of the main base, the military alleged that around 200 officers and soldiers who had surrendered to the LTTE by dawn were executed by the LTTE according to the Sri Lankan military but not confirmed independantly.

 Relief operation

 Following the attack, the three service commanders flew to Palaly, setting up their operational joint headquarters there to plan relief for the besieged garrison.
 Due to heavy anti-aircraft fire from the LTTE, air support was difficult, with one SLAF aircraft being damaged due to anti-aircraft fire, but the pilot managed to land the aircraft at SLAF Palaly.
 Since it was not possible to air drop relief troops, plans were drawn up for an amphibious operation.
 With heavy resistance, the navy executed an amphibious landing on 14 November.
 With covering fire from Shanghai class fast gunboats, the newly formed Special Boat Squadron, led by Lieutenant Commander Ravindra Wijegunaratne carried out the initial landings from two inshore patrol craft securing a beachhead.
 This was followed with the landing of troops from the army.
 Troops broke out of the beachhead and linked up with surviving pockets of resistance from the original garrison.
 With the inflow reinforcements, the LTTE withdrew.